ovh/docs/pages/platform/kubernetes-k8s/vrack-example-k8s-and-pci/guide.en-asia.md

   [...]
 The following NEW packages will be installed:
   [...]
-0 upgraded, 31 newly installed, 0 to remove and 0 not upgraded.
+0 upgraded, 31 newly installed, 0 to remove and 4 not upgraded.
-Need to get 15.3 MB of archives.
+Need to get 16.3 MB of archives.
-After this operation, 102 MB of additional disk space will be used.
+After this operation, 101 MB of additional disk space will be used.
-Get:1 http://nova.clouds.archive.ubuntu.com/ubuntu hirsute/main amd64 mysql-common all 5.8+1.0.5ubuntu2 [7496 B]
+Get:1 http://nova.clouds.archive.ubuntu.com/ubuntu impish/main amd64 mysql-common all 5.8+1.0.5ubuntu2 [7496 B]
   [...]
-Get:19 http://nova.clouds.archive.ubuntu.com/ubuntu hirsute/main amd64 libcgi-fast-perl all 1:2.15-1 [10.5 kB]
+Get:19 http://nova.clouds.archive.ubuntu.com/ubuntu impish/main amd64 libcgi-fast-perl all 1:2.15-1 [10.5 kB]
-Setting up libfcgi-bin (2.4.2-2) ...
   [...]
-Setting up mariadb-server (1:10.5.10-0ubuntu0.21.04.1) ...
+Setting up mariadb-server (1:10.5.12-1build1) ...
 Setting up libcgi-fast-perl (1:2.15-1) ...
 Processing triggers for man-db (2.9.4-2) ...
-Processing triggers for libc-bin (2.33-0ubuntu5) ...
+Processing triggers for libc-bin (2.34-0ubuntu3) ...
 Scanning processes...
 Scanning linux images...